otahontas/groceria/README.md

 - Autocomplete based on previous entries (deleted too, so history is needed)
 - undo-redo
 - password protection
+- fix char problems when writing to file (scandics are not written correctly)

 ## Licence
 MIT